turicas/no-silence/README.md

 # no silence

-Automatically detect and delete silince parts in videos.
+Automatically detect and delete silence parts in videos.

 This script is experimental and a lot of manual adjustments/tests must be done to have the best possible results.
 There are a lot of tasks related to